the-pythonist/the-pythonist/README.md

 - I’m passionate about Cybersecurity and Hacking.
 You want to hear a cool thing?
 Hacking is why I began Python :)

-- I’m looking to collaborate on anything Python.
-I've had good projects that I lost and didn't place on github - hurts but well, I've got to move on.... :)
+- I’m looking to collaborate on anything Python.... :)

 ### Have a look at my repos, you may like them.